internalfx/arangler/README.md

 _Doesn't ArangoDB already have `dump` and `restore` commands for handling this?_

-Arangler's `clone` command can dump and restore in one step (even to remote databases). `clone` can also target a different database on the same server.

-The `sync` command is different entirely, `sync` runs a hashing function on the collections in both databases and only modifies the data that is different, saving tons of bandwidth and time.
+Arangler's `sync` command can dump and restore in one step (even to remote databases). `sync` can also target a different database on the same server.
+It runs a hashing function on the collections in both databases and only modifies the data that is different, saving tons of bandwidth and time.

 ---